Updated October 30, 2019

 |Open source library||Apache Hadoop and Apache Spark||Apache Hadoop and Apache Spark||Apache Beam|

-In both services, a user creates a cluster that comprises a number of nodes.
+In both Dataproc and Amazon EMR, you create a cluster that consists of a number of nodes.
 The service creates a single master node and a variable number of worker nodes.
 Amazon EMR further classifies worker nodes into core nodes and task nodes.

-Once a cluster has been provisioned, the user submits an application—called a job in Cloud Dataproc and a step in Amazon EMR—for execution by the cluster.
-Application dependencies are typically added to the cluster nodes using custom Bash scripts called initialization actions in Cloud DataProc and bootstrap actions in Amazon EMR.
+After a cluster has been provisioned, the user submits an application—called a job in Dataproc and in Amazon EMR—for execution by the cluster.
+Application dependencies are typically added by the user to the cluster nodes using custom Bash scripts called initialization actions in Dataproc and bootstrap actions in Amazon EMR.
 Applications typically read data from stable storage, such as Amazon S3, Cloud Storage, or HDFS, and then process the data using an Apache data processing tool or service.
 After the data has been processed, the resulting data can be further processed or pushed back to stable storage.

-In Cloud Dataflow, the user specifies an abstract pipeline, using a Cloud Dataflow SDK library to provide the primitives for both data parallel processing and aggregation language.
-When specifying a pipeline, the user defines a set of transformations that are subsequently submitted for execution in the pipeline.
-These transformations are then mapped to a set of worker nodes that are provisioned and configured for execution.
-Some nodes might be used for reading data from Cloud Pub/Sub, and others might perform other downstream transformations—the details are managed by the Cloud Dataflow runtime.
+In Dataflow, you specify an abstract pipeline, using a Dataflow SDK library to provide the primitives for parallel processing and for aggregation.
+When specifying a pipeline, the user defines a set of transformations that are then submitted for execution in the pipeline.
+These transformations are in turn mapped to a set of worker nodes that are provisioned and configured for execution by Dataflow.
+Some nodes might be used for reading data from Pub/Sub, and others might perform other downstream transformations; the details are managed by the Dataflow runtime.

 For a detailed comparison of the Apache Beam and Apache Spark programming models, see Dataflow/Beam & Spark: A Programming Model Comparison.